| Recent SCEC Published Research

 faults visited included the San Gabriel fault and the San Cayetano

+fault.
 577. Yeats, R. S., Neogene Tectonics of the East Ventura

 and San Fernando Basins, California: An Overview, Geology